Key takeaways

 Revenue Recognition Errors

-Do not net refunds across periods, book settlements not authorizations, and keep marketplace commissions distinct from gateway fees.
+Do not net refunds across periods.
+Book settlements, not authorizations.
+Keep marketplace commissions distinct from gateway fees.

 GST Calculation Mistakes

-Apply IGST for interstate, include GST on chargeback fees, and respect place of supply rules.
+Apply IGST for interstate.
+Include GST on chargeback fees.
+Respect place of supply rules.
+Missing RRN linkages now trigger ITC reversal notices (2026 update).

 Reconciliation Oversights